-You also get to enjoy unlimited live tax consultation.
+You also get to enjoy unlimited live tax consultations.
 TaxAct, on the other hand, will give you access to unlimited tax support through in-app email, but you must be a paid user to enjoy this service.

 If you’re looking to file your own taxes affordably, TaxAct is a smart choice.

-You also stand to enjoy unrestricted tax support on the phone if you are a Deluxe+ Premier+, or Self-employed+ user.
+You also stand to enjoy unrestricted tax support on the phone if you are a Deluxe+, Premier+, or Self-employed+ user.

 Overall, TaxAct seems to offer a better deal, albeit less user-friendly, as it is less expensive but still boasts plenty of capabilities.

-TurboTax vs. Tax Slayer
+TurboTax vs Tax Slayer